 How to request items:

-- For books, don't use the "Request" button in the CLICnet catalog.
-Instead, use the ILLiad interlibrary loan system for all books that you want mailed to you.
+- For books, use the "Request via Interlibrary Loan" option for all books that you want mailed to you.

 - For journal articles, also use the ILLiad interlibrary loan system.
 Most articles will be delivered electronically, and accessible via your ILLiad account as a PDF file that you can save to disk or print.

 Trying to order your textbooks via interlibrary loan is generally not a good idea.
 It can be very difficult for us to borrow the specific edition that you need because few libraries add textbooks to their collections, and if they do, their copy is probably already checked out.